zer0day88/cme-test/README.md

    }
    ```

-> no unit test, if I have more time to do that I will use this one https://testcontainers.com/ for end-to-end testing
+> no unit test, if I have more time to do that, <br> I will use this one https://testcontainers.com/ for end-to-end testing

 ### Explanation
-This project has 2 services user and messaging service and infra on the local kubernetes
+This project has 2 services user and messaging service and infra on the local kubernetes <br>
-I use redis only for login and refresh token, not in messaging services
+I use redis only for login and refresh token, not in messaging services <br>
-in real case / production grade the tech would be very different
+in real case / production grade the tech would be very different <br>
-and the message could be cached using TTL on redis based on frequent request,
+and the message could be cached using TTL on redis based on frequent request, <br>
 more frequent the message requested and then more longer TTL